Welcome video

 Kanopy is a streaming service for films and TV programmes.
 UWL has access to a select number of films, documentaries and programmes via this platform.

-• Market research / ad campaigns
+• Market research and ad campaigns

 Mintel